atet/programming/README.md

 [![.img/logo_r.png](.img/logo_r.png)](#nolink)

-# Introduction to Programming (INCOMPLETE)
+# Introduction to Programming

 **Estimated time to completion: 15 minutes**

-* This introduction to programming only covers what's absolutely necessary to get you up and running
+* This introduction to programming only covers what's absolutely necessary to get you up and running (no prior experience necessary)
-* You are here because you're tired of repetitive tasks that you know can be automated
+* You are here because **you're tired of repetitive tasks that you know can be automated**
 * We will be using **R Programming Language** to perform basic operations; advanced material is not covered here

 --------------------------------------------------------------------------------------------------